As an Amazon Associate All Garage Floors earns from qualifying purchases.

-Commercial products are the best, such as Armstrong S-495 Vinyl Floor Sealer or Zep Stain Resistant Sealer.
+Commercial products are the best, such as Armstrong S-495 Vinyl Floor Sealer or Zep Stain Resistant Sealer at Amazon.
 Stay away from the cheap $10 “do everything” sealer waxes for household floors.

 For application we recommend using a microfiber applicator mop pad and not a string mop.
 String mops always have a habit of leaving lint behind that gets trapped in the floor finish and they can be inconsistent with application.
 Microfiber applicator pads leave a smooth, glass like finish that goes on evenly.

-We recommend using something inexpensive such as this one from Amazon.
+We recommend using something inexpensive such as this one at Amazon.
 It will get the job done plus the replacement pads are cheap.

 The easiest way to apply the sealer is to pour it out directly onto the floor in a small ribbon at a back corner.
 Run your mop through it till it saturates the pad and then apply evenly in a side to side motion while walking across the floor.
 The coverage rate for sealers is high so don’t try to stretch it out.

 This is an example of using a microfiber applicator for applying sealer and wax.
 They are using a commercial applicator and bucket.

 Two coats of sealer is good.
 Be sure to let it dry before applying the second coat.
 This usually takes 15 to 30 minutes depending on temperature.

 Applying acrylic floor wax to VCT